harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ---
 Running and maintaining complex applications on Kubernetes often requires good monitoring capabilities.
 Sure, there are plenty of products available which can be deployed easily to an existing cluster to get insights about the current cluster inventory.
 But why not build your own?

-In this post, I’ll guide you through the process of creating a simple ASP.NET Core Web API to expose your cluster’s inventory  -  such as Pods for example -  to other applications in order to get exactly those insights that are important for you.
+In this post, I'll guide you through the process of creating a simple ASP.NET Core Web API to expose your cluster's inventory  -  such as Pods for example -  to other applications in order to get exactly those insights that are important for you.
 I used the following example frequently during public talks to explain the core concepts of *Kubernetes* to .NET developers.

 ## Requirements
 In order to follow this guide, you need to have access to a /Kubernetes/ cluster and the following tools should be installed and configured on your developer machine